project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 }
 ```

+> :pencil2:
+> New functionality can be added to the zot registry by developing custom extensions for integration into zot.
+For information about developing extensions, see [_Developing New Extensions_](../developer-guide/extensions-dev.md).

 <a name="network_config"></a>

 ## Network configuration

 Use the `http` attribute in the configuration file to configure the
-`zot` network settings, as shown in the following example.
+zot network settings, as shown in the following example.

 ``` json
 "http": {